moguz/seminarPaper/report.md

 Texture loss function is used in the learning process of texture prediction.
 Texture loss ensures that the texture of the object in ground truth data is consistent with the texture of the predicted 3D shape, when rendered onto the 2D image.
 Texture is predicted on top the predicted shape, therefore the gradients of the texture loss function are calculated until the predicted texture, but not until the predicted shape.
 In other words, texture loss does not influence predicted shape.

-Symmetry is also assumed in texture prediction, similar to the shape parametrization.
+Symmetry is also assumed in texture prediction, similar to the shape parameterization.
 In shape prediction, only one of the symmetric vertex positions are predicted.
 In texture prediction, symmetric faces are assigned to the same pixel values in the texture image.

 ### Priors

 In addition to the loss functions of the 3 prediction modules, 3 prior terms are used to encourage additional properties.
 These are namely smoothness, deformation regularization and keypoint association.

 * **Smoothness** prior term encourages that the surfaces of the predicted 3D shape to be smooth.
-Following the prior work in Computer Graphics commmunity, authors used minimization of the mean curvature to represent smoothness.<sup>[8][9]</sup>
+Following the prior work in Computer Graphics community, authors used minimization of the mean curvature to represent smoothness.<sup>[8][9]</sup>
 * **Deformation regularization** prior term prevents instance-level deformations to be arbitrarily large.
-* **Keypoint association** prior term encourages that the probability distrubution in every row of the keypoint association matrix A to be a peaked distribution.
+* **Keypoint association** prior term encourages that the probability distribution in every row of the keypoint association matrix A to be a peaked distribution.
 It is formulated as minimizing the average entropy over all keypoints.

 Results
 ----------
 This paper tackles the 3D mesh reconstruction problem by using only 2D input data.
 Most of the works that have been done in this field require more supervision than this method.
 Therefore, the results which authors showed in the paper focus more on the qualitative side.
-Similarly, the choice of the dataset (birds images) suggests that the emphasis is on explaning how this method can make inferring full 3D representation by using only 2D images possible, rather than showing extensive quantitative results.
+Similarly, the choice of the dataset (birds images) suggests that the emphasis is on explaining how this method can make inferring full 3D representation by using only 2D images possible, rather than showing extensive quantitative results.

 ### Qualitative Results
 The authors present randomly selected reconstruction results at the end of the paper.
 We can see that the method is able to capture the general shape and texture of the objects in the input image.
 Since the camera pose is also predicted, reconstructed shapes are shown from different angles as well.